Volunteering at the OASIS / All4Aid Community Centre, Larnaca, Cyprus

 4. Financial Contribution

 Please note: All4Aid does not demand a payment from those volunteering with us.
-We simply make a request for volunteers to make a donation to All4Aid, with such funds being utilised in our programme for the benefit of the refugees we serve and to cover some administrative costs related to the recruitment of short-term volunteers.
+We simply request volunteers to make a donation to All4Aid, with such funds being utilised in our programme for the benefit of the refugees we serve and to cover some administrative costs related to the recruitment of short-term volunteers.

 5. Your Flights

 Volunteers should make their own arrangements of flights to the airport in Larnaca, Cyprus (IATA: LCA).

 All4Aid has fully furnished apartments that we make available for volunteers on a first come first served basis.
 They are normally studio and one bedroom apartments with twin beds, private bathroom, A/C, kitchen and access to an outdoor pool (May-Oct only).
 For the stay, we request a contribution of 30 € per night (up to 30 nights), 25 € per night (31 to 60 nights) and 20 € per night (61 to 90 nights).